BurkovBA/BurkovBA.github.io/content/blog/2022-01-15-1/index.md

 For instance, if you have a time point in near future, when you have to pay a certain sum (e.g. college fees for your child in 10 years), you would be very unhappy, if your stocks all of a sudden go down by 200% (which is totally possible due to an unexpected recession).

 So, opting for stocks rather than bonds, you trade away predictability of yield for higher average yield.
-This is called "Risk-reward tradeoff".
+This is called "Risk-return tradeoff".

 However, you can minimize the risks you assume by buying stocks, if you sufficiently diversify your money across a large enough selection of stocks.
 Diversification allows one to keep a high average yield, while making variance lower.